kubernetes/enhancements/keps/sig-api-machinery/4222-cbor-serializer/README.md

   - Estimated increase in size: (e.g., new annotation of size 32B)
   - Estimated amount of new objects: (e.g., new Object X for every existing Pod) -->

+No. Objects counts will not be affected.
+Storage and most serving of native types will continue to use Protobuf and will be unaffected.
+Traffic from dynamic clients, and storage of custom resources, should be modestly more compact.
+Although not a goal of this proposal, pods encoded as part of benchmarking were approximately 20% smaller with CBOR than with JSON.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?